About

 What is the job outlook for the Pathologists' Assistant profession?

-According to the U.S. Bureau of Labor Statistics (BLS 2017), the career outlook for those in a physician extender capacity, such as pathologists' assistant, is strong with a job growth of 37% expected from 2016 to 2026.
-This growth is much faster than the average (7%) predicted for all positions.
+According to the U.S. Bureau of Labor Statistics (BLS 2024), the career outlook for those in a physician extender capacity, such as pathologists' assistant, is strong with a job growth of 28% expected from 2023 to 2033.